Digital Accessibility

 - InDesign files

-If you create a document, it is your responsibility to strive for conformance with the digital accessibility policy.
+If you create any type of content, it is your responsibility to strive for conformance with the digital accessibility policy and federal requirements.

 Digital Accessibility Liaison